February 26, 2025

 Advertisements

-Currently, silver is trading at approximately $31.247 per ounce, reflecting a slight decline of 0.07% from the previous trading day
+Currently, silver is trading at approximately $31.247 per ounce, reflecting a slight decline of 0.07% from the previous trading day.
+This figure encapsulates the prevailing cautious sentiment among traders, underscoring a wait-and-see attitude as they brace for potential volatility from the critical economic indicators looming on the horizon.

 Post Comment